-The Kanban system has made its way from the plants of Toyota engaging in breakthrough lean manufacturing work to the world of software and knowledge work management today.
+The Kanban principles and practices have made their way from the plants of Toyota engaging in breakthrough lean manufacturing work to the world of software and knowledge work management today.
 In simple words, the Kanban system is a means to visualize, design, manage and improve flow systems for knowledge workers.

 The method is well suited to help organizations start with their existing workflows and drive process optimization through continuous evolutionary change.
 You can get started with the Kanban method with a simple 3-column board: requested, in-progress, & done.

 The Kanban method is suited for knowledge work where the arrival of work requests is unpredictable and quick deployment without over-dependence on other departments is a priority.